-An interim reexamination will be conducted for FSS participants that report increases in household income that results in an increase of their monthly FSS escrow credit.
+An interim reexamination will be conducted for FSS participants that report increases or decreases in the family's income that results in a change of their monthly FSS escrow credit.

 Optional Reporting

 The family may request an interim reexamination any time the family has experienced a change in circumstances since the last determination [24 CFR 982.516(b)(2)].
 The PHA must process the request if the family reports a change that will result in a reduced family income [HCV GB, p.
 12-9].